Engin-Boot/capture-behavior-of-a-visit-counter-univac-os/needs-director.md

   slot reserved.

-  When the facilities managers provide the data of visiting specialists before the sepcific time.
+  When the facilities managers provide the data of visiting specialists before the specific time.

   Then reserving the parking area for visiting specialists by by informing the specific department to do so.